dfrappart/dfrappart.github.io/_posts/2025-05-22-More_on_Gateway_API.markdown

 ```

-We also need to update the gateway class.
+Then we should update the gateway class.

 ```yaml